Ontario Highway 403: History

 Highway 403 at the Wilson Street (former Highway 2) interchange in Ancaster.
 Wilson Street was the western terminus of the Chedoke Expressway from 1969 to 1997.

 Though one of the first divided highways conceived for Ontario, Highway 403 is one of the most recently completed freeways in the province; the multiple segments of the route did not become continuous until 2002.
 Planning for the route was underway by 1958, as a portion of QEW was realigned from its original alignment of Middle Road to the Freeman Diversion which also included three-legged junction for the future Highway 403.
 Sections of Highway 403 through Hamilton opened between December 1963 and September 1969, with that stretch known as the Chedoke Expressway.
-An isolated section known as the Brantford Bypass was opened in October 1966, and would remain unconnected to other freeways for over 20 years; the Brandford Bypass also included a non-freeway four-lane undivided road (also known as Garden Avenue) which was provincially-maintained until 1997.
+An isolated section known as the Brantford Bypass was opened in October 1966, and would remain unconnected to other freeways for over 20 years; the Brantford Bypass also included a non-freeway four-lane undivided road (also known as Garden Avenue) which was provincially-maintained until 1997.
 Plans for a third segment through Mississauga (originally known as the Hamilton Expressway) were contemplated throughout the 1960s, but were not finalized until late 1977, after which construction began.
 Portions opened at both ends in 1980 and 1981, while the central gap, crossing the Credit River, was completed in December 1982.

 Construction to bridge the gaps in Highway 403 between Ancaster and Woodstock was carried out over three major phases.
 The first phase was a short extension of the Brantford Bypass beginning in 1975, however motorists would have to continue on Highway 2/Highway 53 to reach Highway 401.
 Later, work began to connect that extension with Highway 401 near Woodstock, which opened in 1988.
 The non-freeway section of the Brantford Bypass (Garden Avenue) and Colborne Street/Wilson Street (Highway 2/53) served as the connector between the Woodstock-Brantford and Ancaster-Hamilton segments of Highway 403, until the last phase of Highway 403 between Ancaster and Brantford finally opened in 1997.
 The final discontinuity, between Burlington and Oakville, was signed as a concurrency with the QEW in 2002.
 Originally, Highway 403 was to be extended westward from Oakville to connect directly with the Burlington-Brantford segment, bypassing the north–south routing of Highway 403 along the Mississauga-Oakville boundary that would then be re-designated as part of the proposed Highway 407.
 Budget shortfalls in 1995 resulted in a change of plans, so Highway 403 retained the existing north–south segment in Oakville, while the vacant corridor previously intended for Highway 403 from Oakville to Burlington has since been occupied by the westmost extension of Highway 407 ETR that opened in 2001.

-The stretch of Highway 403 between Woodstock and Burlington, whose separate segments were previously known as the Brantford Bypass and Chedoke Expressway, was formally dedicated as the Alexander Graham Bell Parkway on April 27, 2016, in honour of Alexander Graham Bell.
+The stretch of Highway 403 between Woodstock and Burlington, whose separate segments were previously known as the Brantford Bypass and Chedoke Expressway, was formally dedicated as the "Alexander Graham Bell Parkway" on April 27, 2016, in honour of Alexander Graham Bell.
 Some sources like Google Maps have erroneously referred to the entirety of Highway 403 as the Chedoke Expressway.